 Key Stage 3

 Over the three years of KS3, pupils will complete a range of projects and tasks which will develop their fundamental computing and IT skills.
 This includes the basic skills of using word processing and presentation software while developing good IT habits.
-Currently the department teaches both block-based programming and text-based programming using Scratch, EduBlocks and Python.
-Pupils will also explore more widely the functions of computers, the history of computers and a range of contemporary computing topics such as; The Internet of Things, Animation and Augmented Reality.
+Pupils explore the uses of computers, the history of computers and a range of contemporary computing topics such as; The Internet of Things, Animation and Augmented Reality.
 Programming is gradually introduced over the 3 years and students in Year 9 create an animation using Blender and explore how data is stored on a computer.

 We aim to encourage pupils to use their problem solving skills through logical thinking and transfer these skills to other aspects of their lives.
-We also aim to develop their resilience through encouraging students to keep trying until they find the solution.
+We also aim to develop their resilience by encouraging students to keep trying until they find the solution.

 Key Stage 4

-GCSE Computer Science is delivered over 2 years following the OCR GCSE COmputer Science specification and builds on the skills and knowledge taught in KS3.
+GCSE Computer Science is delivered over 2 years following the OCR GCSE Computer Science specification (J277) and builds on the skills and knowledge taught in KS3.